Yu Darvish finalizes $126-million, six-year deal with Cubs

-Yu Darvish and the Chicago Cubs have finalized their $126-million, six-year contract, by far the largest deal in a slow-moving free agent market.
+When Yu Darvish met with Theo Epstein and other Chicago Cubs' officials last December in the Dallas area, the Japanese pitcher liked what he heard.

-The agreement announced Tuesday topped outfielder Lorenzo Cain's $80-million, five-year deal with the Milwaukee Brewers.
+"The Cubs really stood out, and everyone was sincere at the meeting," Darvish said Tuesday through a translator after finalizing a $126-million, six-year contract.

+The agreement is by far the largest deal in a slow-moving free agent market, topping outfielder Lorenzo Cain's $80-million, five-year deal with the Milwaukee Brewers.
 In addition, the Los Angeles Angels gave outfielder Justin Upton a $106-million, five-year contract in November before he could become a free agent.

 Darvish joins a rotation that includes Jon Lester, Kyle Hendricks, Jose Quintana and Tyler Chatwood, who agreed to a $38-million, three-year contract in December.